Spire Motorsports: Car No. 77/7 history

 On January 9, 2025, it was announced that Spire would field the No. 77 car in ARCA Menards Series West for Corey Day at Phoenix.
-Corey Day would also drive thr No. 7 car at Sonoma Raceway Later that season, it was announced that the Spire's development driver Tristan McKee would drive the No. 77 car at season finale at Phoenix.
+Corey Day would also drive the No. 7 car at Sonoma Raceway.
+Later that season, it was announced that the Spire's development driver Tristan McKee would drive the No. 77 car at season finale at Phoenix.